jkreft-usgs/tomcat-monitor/README.md

 ## Monitoring Tomcat from python: a set of examples and explanations

+### Quick start for experienced users

+Clone this repo.

+If you do not already have them, make sure you have Python 2.6+, requests, BeautifulSoup.
+You may need to install urlparse.

+Determine the servername you want to hit, e.g. "http://big.damnserver.org:8080"

+Determine the username and password by inspecting the conf/tomcat-users.xml file and identifying the user account with the "manager-script" role.

+From your repo's root directory, at the commandline, enter

+    `python run_monitors.py <servername> <username> <password>`

+### Explanations and background

 The Tomcat server exposes a number of interfaces for monitoring and control via the [Tomcat Manager](http://tomcat.apache.org/tomcat-7.0-doc/manager-howto.html).
 In a lot of ways, this is excellent.
 It permits users with proper authorization to deploy, run, shut down, reload, and restart Tomcat applications.
 It also provides the ability to monitor a lot of the otherwise difficult-to-access internal statistics of apps running in the Tomcat container, and the container itself.

 The Tomcat Manager is a web application that ships with Tomcat.
 (See the docs for how to configure it for use.)
 The Tomcat Manager can be used in the following ways: